What is Teradata Query Rewriting? Top 6 Optimization Techniques Explained

 WHERE table2.col2 = 100 ;

-The outer join can safely be converted to an inner join in the above example as the WHERE condition filters any non-matching rows.
+In the example above, the outer join can be converted to an inner one because the WHERE condition filters non-matching rows.

 3. Folding of Views